Shrekking: The Dating Trend For People Who Are Tired Of Trying Too Hard

 “Are they losing interest?”

 But when you lean into Shrekking, you start seeing those gaps differently – they’re not a problem.
 They’re just space.
+Moreover, once you get used to that, dating feels a lot less stressful.

 Why Does This Trend Work Better For Busy People?

+Not everyone has the time to text all day.
 People with demanding jobs, side businesses, or even just a structured routine don’t want dating to take over their schedule.

 Shrekking fits into that life.
 So, you don’t have to be “on” all the time.
 Also, you don’t have to keep conversations alive when you’re tired.